Dell to buy EMC in $67 billion record tech deal, aims for cloud market

 The transaction is expected to close between May and October 2016, the companies said.

-Morgan Stanley, Evercore Partners Inc, and Skadden, Arps, Slate, Meagher & Flom LLP advised EMC.
+Morgan Stanley (MS.N), Evercore Partners Inc (EVR.N), and Skadden, Arps, Slate, Meagher & Flom LLP advised EMC.

-JPMorgan Chase & Co advised Dell and Silver Lake and was global financing co-ordinator, alongside Credit Suisse Group AG.
-Barclays Plc, Bank of America Corp, Citigroup, Deutsche Bank AG, Goldman Sachs Group Inc and RBC Capital Markets also provided financing.
+JP Morgan Chase & Co (JPM.N) advised Dell and Silver Lake and provided financing alongside Credit Suisse Group AG CSGN.VX, Barclays Plc (BARC.L), Bank of America Corp (BAC.N), Citigroup (C.N), Deutsche Bank AG (DBKGn.DE), Goldman Sachs Group Inc (GS.N) and RBC Capital Markets RBC.TO

 Simpson Thacher & Bartlett LLP offered legal advice to Dell and Silver Lake.
 Wachtell, Lipton, Rosen & Katz is legal adviser to Michael Dell and MSD Partners.

-(Reporting by Greg Roumeliotis, Jim Finkle, Michael Flaherty and Liana B. Baker in New York; Additional reporting by Abhirup Roy and Devika; Krishna Kumar in Bangaluru; Editing by Bernadette Baum and Bill Rigby)
+(Reporting by Greg Roumeliotis, Jim Finkle and Michael Flaherty in New York; Additional reporting by Abhirup Roy and Devika; Krishna Kumar in Bangaluru; Editing by Bernadette Baum and Bill Rigby)